- Public Policy

 For all grants, the Project Director (PD) must be a tenured or tenure-track member of a department reporting to the Associate Dean for the Social Sciences.
 Faculty from other departments or programs in the Arts & Sciences must obtain prior approval from the Rockefeller Center Director before applying.
 Visiting faculty members are not eligible.
 Collaborators may be Dartmouth faculty or scholars from other institutions.
 If collaborators reside at other institutions, evidence of cost sharing in the research project should be presented.
 Faculty with an active grant may not receive a second grant unless existing funds will be spent prior to the award period of the second grant.

-Applications are due on May 15, 2024, for the spring funding cycle, and November 15, 2024, for the fall cycle.
+Applications are due on November 15, 2024, for the AY24-25 fall funding cycle, and on May 15, 2025, for the AY24-25 spring funding cycle.
 Funds are available July 1 -June 30 for spring awards and January 1 - December 31 for fall awards, unless another time frame is specifically requested.

 Research involving human subjects must be reviewed by the college's Committee for the Protection of Human Subjects (CPHS).
 CPHS guidelines are available at their website: http://www.dartmouth.edu/~cphs.
 You may also contact them through email at cphs@dartmouth.edu or call 646-6482